qixiang/mintmaker/README.md

 ```

 ## Contributing
-To contribute to MintMaker you need to be part of the [MintMaker Maintainers](https://github.com/orgs/konflux-ci/teams/mintmaker-maintainers) team.
+We welcome contributions to MintMaker!
+You can contribute by opening pull requests, reporting issues, or suggesting improvements.
+If you need to contact the maintainers, please reach out to the code owners listed in [CODEOWNERS](.github/CODEOWNERS).

 **NOTE:** Run `make help` for more information on all potential `make` targets